 Made in Canada, Sappho New Paradigm is a woman-led luxury cosmetic line offering lots of lovely makeup essentials including a rich, award-winning vegan foundation.
-Perfect for anyone who may be looking for an organic natural foundation, their formula is full of certified organic ingredients and available in several tones.
+Perfect for anyone who may be looking for an organic natural foundation, their formula is full of certified organic ingredients and is available in several tones.

 Sappho also ensures that their formula is made using only low heavy metal and ethically mined minerals.
-Favouring organic ingredients wherever possible, Sappho’s lightweight, the breathable formula may be a good option for combination skin or for a good organic vegan foundation.
+Favoring organic ingredients wherever possible, Sappho’s lightweight, breathable formula may be a good option for combination skin or for a good organic vegan foundation.
 They also offer refillable blushes, eyeshadows, and face powders, using magnetic paper compacts and recyclable metal pans.
 They are shade-inclusive with choices for every skin tone.

 A great zero waste makeup solution all around, Elate is also striving to become a 100% plastic-free and waste-free company.
 With that, around 75% of all their packaging is completely waste-free.
 Their foundations are packaged in glass with a recyclable plastic pump and a compostable bamboo component.